 Your starting point is a partial implementation that I have written.
 Start by creating a working directory for this project and copying my files into it; I've put them in /home/shared/262/rbtree/.
-There are implementations in both C++ and Java, and you may use either one.
-(If you were hoping to work in a different programming language, talk to me-I'm willing to help you port the code to another language, but it's probably more work than it's worth.)
+There are implementations in C++, Java, and Python, and you may choose any of them to work with.
 The prep work mostly involves reading the existing code and becoming familiar with it.
 To give you some starting points on working with the code, I want you to perform the following tasks: